rnelsonchem/costcalc2/docs/tables_basics.rst

 A snapshot of the Route table for the demo route above is shown below.
 Although not shown, pictures (ChemDraw or regular images files) of the route can be added to this tab, and they will be ignored by the *costcalc* algorithm.
-However, duplicate materials in a single reaction are *NOT* allowed, and this will cause an error.
-For example, if three extractions with ethyl acetate are used, the extraction volumes need to be added together and entered as a single row.

 .. image:: ./_images/reactions.png
    :align: center

 Descriptions of the Route columns are provided in the list below.
-As with the Materials table, additional user-defined columns (with two exceptions:
+As with the Materials table, arbitrary user-defined columns (with two exceptions:
-:ref:`Mass <massinput>` and :ref:`OPEX <OPEXinput>`) or blank lines can be added, but they will be ignored during the costing operation.
+:ref:`Mass <massinput>` and :ref:`OPEX <OPEXinput>`) or blank rows can be added; they will be ignored during the costing operation.

 * *Step*: An unique identifier to delineate the synthetic step in the route.
   These can be simply numerical numbers (e.g. 1, 2, 3) and/or text ("1a" or
   "Int A").
 Steps do not need to be added into the table in any particular order, as they will be automatically sorted during the costing calculation.
   In fact, the compounds from every step could be added in arbitrary order;
   however, this is not recommended from a clarity standpoint.
 Starting a Step with the number sign (#) will comment out that row, so it will be ignored when the table is processed.